 Creating a new outline level

-In AutoLayout text boxes a new outline level is created as follows:
+In AutoLayout text boxes, create a new outline level as follows:

 If necessary, press Enter to begin a new list entry.

 To demote a list entry (move it to the right), press the Tab key or click the Demote (right arrow) icon on the Text Formatting toolbar or use the keyboard shortcut Alt+Shift+Right.
 The list entry moves to the right and is indented to the next outline level.